PineBiotech/bioinformatics/Sequence Alignment.md

 > score: -206.2459
 ```

-You can see that by default the alignment is global - one that tries to align the whole sequnece as mucha s possible by introducing gaps inbetween and at the ends of the whol sequence.
-There are additional alignment types, including global, local and overlap.
-Local alignment will seek to keep only the parts that algign, for example:
+By default the alignment is **global** - one that tries to align the whole sequence as much as possible by introducing gaps in-between and at the ends of the whole sequence.
+There are additional alignment types, including **local** and **overlap**.
+Local alignment will seek to keep only the parts that align, for example:

 ```r
 localAlign <- pairwiseAlignment(Patient1, Patient3, type = "local")